Shaobangzhu/web-crawler/README.md

 Modify the url or secret if needed for your use case. </br>

 ## Future Improvement
-Save the extracted data to a database. </br>
+Save the extracted data to Mongo DB. </br>
 Add unit tests for critical components. </br>
+Using the component lib created by myself, </br>